 So we now have three armies, instead of one, but we at least now have a more-or-less functional marching order (our ten-mile long columns are still not fantastic and would probably have to be subdivided further, but lets keep thing simple).
 What about food?

-(Note: leaving the army train single-file doesn’t impact our logistics calculations at all, but it would mean further sub-dividing the army to keep the columns less than the daily marching distance – I went with a two-file, three-division setup because it more closely matches the stated strength of Jamie’s force.
+(Note: leaving the army train single-file doesn’t impact our logistics calculations at all, but it would mean further sub-dividing the army to keep the columns less than the daily marching distance – I went with a two-file, three-division setup because it more closely matches the stated strength of Jaime’s force.
 Now if we want to suppose a single-file army with six 10,000 man columns moving these wagons, that impacts our logistics by making them even more impossible.
-Once again, we’re going to make a set of contrivances that favor Jamie, so it is even more disappointing when he still fails; just like in Season 8.)
+Once again, we’re going to make a set of contrivances that favor Jaime, so it is even more disappointing when he still fails; just like in Season 8.)

 Loot Train Logistics!

 We start with the soldiers, because we can hold the number of them constant.
 Unfortunately, we don’t really have any numbers: the wiki claims that there were 10,000 Lannister soldiers and 100,000 Dothraki at the battle.
-That second number is absurd – there’s no way Jamie would even for a moment think he could hold outnumbered 10-to-1 by an army of steppe nomads.
+That second number is absurd – there’s no way Jaime would even for a moment think he could hold outnumbered 10-to-1 by an army of steppe nomads.
 By the look of the fight, he might have been facing even or near-even numbers.

 But 10,000 for the Lannisters makes a lot of sense.
-The main Lannister field armies have been quoted at 35,000, Jamie presumably brought as much as he could to attack Highgarden; if he split those 35,000ish men into three groups, then a rear-guard force of 10,000 would be pretty reasonable.
+The main Lannister field armies have been quoted at 35,000, Jaime presumably brought as much as he could to attack Highgarden; if he split those 35,000ish men into three groups, then a rear-guard force of 10,000 would be pretty reasonable.
 So we have three armies, each with 10,000 men (yes, I’m rounding 5,000 infantrymen out of existence, we can say they were a garrison left in Highgarden if it bothers anyone) escorting this train of wagons to the destination.

 (As a side note, that also makes a lot more sense than having a wagon train with more wagons than guards.
 This way, we have about two-and-a-quarter infantrymen per wagon.
 That’s still insanely wagon-heavy, of course – it really ought to be something like six-per-wagon at minimum, but there it is.)